kennysmithed/oels2023/assessment/oels_assignment_faq.md

 Yes it does - I never want to read 5000 words of footnotes.

+## You tell us to include a URL for our jspsychlearning-hosted experiment at the top of the report - doesn't that de-anonymise us?

+In principle we could use this to figure out who you are, but we will not do this.
+The logistics of setting up extra anonymous accounts is too complex and not worth the effort given that we have no interest in de-anonymising these!
+The thing we mostly want to avoid is people putting their actual name on their assignment, which happens more than you might think.
+So don't do that.

 ## Re-use

 All aspects of this work are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).